 Management apply the principle that if a financial asset's credit risk is low at year end, then, by implication, the credit risk has not increased significantly since initial recognition.
 In all such cases, the loss allowance is based on 12 month expected credit losses.
 Credit risk is assessed as low if there is a low risk of default (where default is defined as occurring when amounts are 90 days past due).
-When determining the risk of default, management consider information such as payment history to date, industry in which the customer is employed, period for which the customer has been employed, external credit risk is not assessed to be low simply because of the value of collateral associated with a financial instrument.
-If the instrument would not have a low credit risk is not considered low when taking the collateral into account.
+When determining the risk of default, management consider information such as payment history to date, industry in which the customer is employed, period for which the customer has been employed, external credit references etc. In any event, if amounts are 30 days past due, then the credit risk is assumed to have increased significantly since initial recognition.
+Credit risk is not assessed to be low simply because of the value of collateral associated with a financial instrument.
+If the instrument would not have a low credit risk in the absence of collateral, then the credit risk is not considered low when taking the collateral into account.
 Trade receivable and contract assets which do not contain a significant financing component are the exceptions and are discussed below.

 Where necessary, the assessment for a significant increase in credit risk is made on a collective basis.
 Management typically adopt this approach when information relevant to the determination of credit risk is not available on an individual instrument level.
 Often, the only information available on individual instruments which could indicate an increase in credit risk, is "past due" information.
 It is typical that more forward-looking information is generally more readily available on a collective basis.
 Therefore, making the determination on a collective basis, helps to ensure that credit loss allowances are determined on the basis of lifetime expected credit losses before they reach the point of being past due.
 Forward looking, macro-economic information is applied on a collective basis when it is readily available without undue cost or effort.
-When loss allowances are determined on a collective basis, management determines the loss allowances by Grouping financial instruments on the basis of shared credit risk characteristics.
+When loss allowances are determined on a collective basis, management determines the loss allowances by grouping financial instruments on the basis of shared credit risk characteristics.

 For trade receivables and contract assets which do not contain a significant financing component, the loss allowance is determined as the lifetime expected credit losses of the instruments.
 For all other trade receivables, contract assets and lease receivables, IFRS 9 permits the determination of the credit loss allowance by either determining whether there was a significant increase in credit risk since initial recognition or by always making use of lifetime expected credit losses.
 Management have chosen as an accounting policy, to make use of lifetime expected credit losses.
-Management does therefore not make the annual assessment of whether the credit risk has increased significantly since initial recognition for trade receivables or lease receivables.
+Management does therefore not make the annual assessment of whether the credit risk has increased significantly since initial recognition for trade receivables, contract assets or lease receivables.